RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #759, #760

+Updated `travis` to properly add `busted` so lua tests are run on travis and the build no longer breaks on pull requests.

 ## #756, #757, #758

 Making quick edits to all of my dx stuff including updating things to use `kak`